Abdul Al-Rahim Ghulam Rabbani: Formerly secret Joint Task Force Guantanamo assessment

-On April 25, 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.
+On 25 April 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

 His assessment was twelve pages long, and recommended his continued detention.

-It was signed by camp commandant David M. Thomas Jr. and was dated June 8, 2008.
+It was signed by camp commandant David M. Thomas Jr. and was dated 8 June 2008.

 Joint Review Task Force

 When he assumed office in January 2009 President Barack Obama made a number of promises about the future of Guantanamo.

 He promised the use of torture would cease at the camp.
 He promised to institute a new review system.
 That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
 When it reported back, a year later, the Joint Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was no evidence to justify laying charges against them.
-On April 9, 2013, that document was made public after a Freedom of Information Act request.
+On 9 April 2013, that document was made public after a Freedom of Information Act request.

 Abdul Rahim Ghulam Rabbani was one of the 71 individuals deemed too innocent to charge, but too dangerous to release.

 Although Obama promised that those deemed too innocent to charge, but too dangerous to release would start to receive reviews from a Periodic Review Board less than a quarter of men have received a review.
-Rabbani was approved for transfer on May 13, 2021.
+Rabbani was approved for transfer on 13 May 2021.

 Hunger strike

-Rabbani and his brother participated in the hunger strike that started on August 8, 2005.
+Rabbani and his brother participated in the hunger strike that started on 8 August 2005.

 Release

-Rabbani and his brother were transferred to Pakistan on February 23, 2023.
+Rabbani and his brother were transferred to Pakistan on 23 February 2023.

+Death

+Rabbani died of a stomach illness on 1 November 2024.